jhalterman/expiringmap/README.md

 When variable expiration is disabled (default), `put` and `remove` operations have a constant O(1) cost.
 When variable expiration is enabled `put` and `remove` operations have a cost of O(log n).

-#### On Expiration Listeners

-Expiration listeners should perform work quickly and avoid blocking since they are invoked by default by the ExpiringMap's Timer thread which is also used to expire entries.
-If an Expration listener blocks or fails to return quickly, ExpiringMap may not be able to expire entries on time.
-To handle this, any expiration listener whose invocation duration exceeds a set threshold will thereafter be invoked from a separate thread pool to prevent entry expirations from stacking up in the Timer thread.

 #### On Google App Engine Integration

 Google App Engine users must specify a `ThreadFactory` prior to constructing an `ExpiringMap` instance in order to avoid runtime permission errors: